 9. Slow-Cooked Stew

 After a long week, the last thing you want to do is slave over a three-course meal.
 If you have a slow cooker or a big pot, you can make things simple.
 Add four to six cups of water, some stock, meat, spices, and/ or vegetables.
 Let the whole thing stew over for a few hours.
 Just stir it sometimes.
-You can keep the leftovers in insulated food containers for the next day.
+You can keep the leftovers in kitchen containers for the next day.

 10. Everything Sandwiches